 I also made Tutmaji (Noodle and Yogurt Soup), Adjarian Khachapuri, Soko Tsiteli Tsitsaki (Mushrooms and Red Peppers), and Shkmeruki (Grilled Chicken with Garlic Sauce).

 The Adjarian Khachapuri may just be one of my new favorite foods in all the world.
-I first tried it while at Oda House in NYC and this version from Carla definitely did not disappoint.
 Homemade Khachapuri dough is formed into a boat-like shape, filled with a variety of cheeses, and baked until golden.
 It is topped with an egg and slice of butter which is stirred into the cheese right before serving.
-To eat, break off edges of the bread and dip them into the cheese mixture.
-So so good.
-For extra deliciousness, Carla even includes grated cheese in the dough edges that are rolled up to form the boat, almost stuffed crust pizza-style.
 As traditional Georgian cheeses are rarely available outside of Georgia, Carla recommends a combination of cheddar, Emmental, mozzarella, and cottage cheese.

 Shkmeruli is another fairly easy dish.
 Chicken thighs or legs are marinaded overnight in a spiced garlic oil, then grilled until cooked through.
 The chicken is served with a garlic and sour cream sauce.
 This one was a favorite for Chad.

 Tasting Georgia is a great pick for those interested in Georgian cuisine, wine, or wish to visit the country in person.
 The recipes are designed for those who are new to Georgian cooking as well as those who have already discovered this wonderful cuisine.
 I love Carla’s style of writing the recipes and her guides.
 They were very easy to follow.